till213/SkyDolly/SHASUM256.md

 PS C:\path\to\download\folder> Get-FileHash .\SkyDolly-v0.10.0.zip
 ```

 Once the checksum has been calculated compare it with the corresponding checksum published below.
-If you have a mismatch (e.g. due to a download error) then your copy is not identical to the one originating from here: https://github.com/till213/SkyDolly/releases (note that copies dowloaded from https://flightsim.to/file/9067/sky-dolly are expected to be identical, too).
-In such a case retry with the download and remove (don't use) the non-matching copy from your computer.
+If you have the slightest mismatch:

+- Don't panic!
+It could be because of a simple download error - try again
+- If the mismatch persists: don't use your copy!
+It is not identical to the one originally released on either [GitHub.com](https://github.com/till213/SkyDolly/releases) or [flightsim.to](https://flightsim.to/file/9067/sky-dolly).

 ## Checksums